We have number of options for University and Church groups and are always happy to work with you to create the perfect event for your organization.

 Off-Site Overnight Trips

 (min age: 6th grade) Pack up everything you need and spend the day hiking in Shenandoah National Park or George Washington National Forest.
 As the afternoon ends, set up camp, cook dinner on the camp stove, and enjoy an evening together in nature before heading to your tents for a great night’s sleep!
-Choose a backpacking trip length appropriate for your group’s needs.
-We will provide backpacks, tents, cooking supplies, and experienced staff.
+We work hard to choose a backpacking trip length appropriate for your group’s needs as well as provide backpacks, tents, cooking supplies, and experienced staff to make your trip a reality.

 (min age: 6th grade) Already experienced a ½ day or full day canoe trip and would like to expand your outdoor skills?
 On this overnight trip participants will spend the day paddling down the Shenandoah River and then pull off the river for an evening of cooking on the camp stove, games, camp fire stories, and sleeping in tents.